-Next consider the case where $u_2$ is not the smallest atom in the GRAO of $[u_1,v]_{r\cup u}$.
-Our minimality assumption in choosing $[u, v]_r$ above implies that $M$ restricted to $[u_1,v]_{r\cup u}$ must have a topological descent.
+Next consider the case where $u_2$ is not the smallest atom in the GRAO of $[u_1,v]_{r\cup u_1}$.
+Our minimality assumption in choosing $[u, v]_r$ above implies that $M$ restricted to $[u_1,v]_{r\cup u_1}$ must have a topological descent.
 But this topological descent also gives a topological descent in $M$ itself, again giving a contradiction.
 This completes the proof that $\lambda $ is a self-consistent CC-labeling. \end{proof}

-\begin{rmk} The key difference between this construction and our usage of a GRAO to construct an RAO (and thereby a CL-labeling and hence a self-consistent CC-labeling) is that this construction just above goes directly from a GRAO to a self-consistent CC-labeling without needing to invoke the reordering process or construct an RAO as intermediate steps. \end{rmk}
+\begin{rmk} The key difference between this construction and our use of a GRAO to construct an RAO (and thereby a CL-labeling and hence a self-consistent CC-labeling) is that this construction we have just given goes directly from a GRAO to a self-consistent CC-labeling without needing to invoke the atom reordering process or construct an RAO as an intermediate step. \end{rmk}